redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

      $ cd <directory-name>
     ```

-3. Create a component configuration using the `java-spring-boot`
+3. Create a component configuration using the `java-springboot`
     component-type named `myspring`:

     ``` sh
-       $ odo create java-spring-boot myspring
+       $ odo create java-springboot myspring
        Experimental mode is enabled, use at your own risk

        Validation